 We’re entering the mid-winter ice-fishing season.
 Ice-fishing this time of year can be productive, but it can also be challenging.
-If we have answers for those challenges, we can be successful at catching fish through the ice.
+If we have answers to those challenges, we can be successful at catching fish through the ice.
 Following are some of the challenges and some ideas for meeting those challenges.

-Perhaps the biggest challenge for ice-anglers this time of the year is the cold: It can get pretty darn chilly some days this time of year.
+Perhaps the biggest challenge for ice anglers this time of the year is the cold: It can get pretty darn chilly some days this time of year.
 The wind can be especially brutal.
 However, there is absolutely no reason to be cold at a temperature of zero.

 The first thing you need to do is get some warm clothes.
 There is plenty of clothing available that will enable you to stay as warm as you want to be.

 Another thing you can do if you’re going to be fishing this time of year is to own, rent, or borrow a permanent shelter on the ice.
-These shelters are heated: You’ll be fishing in shirt-sleeves.
+These shelters are heated: You’ll be fishing in shirt sleeves.

 The downside to a permanent house is that you’re anchored to a spot.
 Many ice anglers like to move around, especially this time of year.
 This is when a portable shelter becomes an asset.
 It used to be that portables weren’t very warm.
 The folks who make shelters have developed a lining called Thermal-Tec that makes these shelters very warm.
 They are as warm a portable as you’ll find, and they allow an angler to move from spot to spot quickly and easily.